BillStephens2022/Flask-Higher-Lower/README.md

   ## Description

-  Simple app where the user guesses a number between 0 and 9.
+  Simple web based app built with the Python Flask framework where the user guesses a number between 0 and 9.

   Screenshot of app: